ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Utilities Manual.md

 #### aku

 aku is located in $ALTIBASE_HOME/bin.
-To execute aku, you need to first set the environment variable $ALTIBASE_HOME.
+To execute aku, you need to set $ALTIBASE_HOME and add $ALTIBASE_HOME/bin to $PATH.

 #### aku.conf

-aku.conf is an aku configuration file.
-When aku is executed, it first reads aku.conf file to obtain necessary information for Altibase data synchronization.
-Altibase provides aku.conf.sample located in $ALTIBASE_HOME/conf directory.
-Prior to executing aku, you should generate the aku.conf file in the $ALTIBASE_HOME/conf directory, using the aku.conf.sample.
+aku.conf is the configuration file for aku.
+When executing aku, it reads aku.conf file to obtain the information needed for Altibase data synchronization.
+Altibase provides aku.conf.sample in $ALTIBASE_HOME/conf directory.
+Before running aku, generate the aku.conf file in the same directory using aku.conf.sample.

 The aku.conf.sample file is as follows: